MicrosoftDocs/architecture-center/docs/databases/guide/data-scrambling-for-sap-using-delphix-and-azure-data-factory-content.md

 1. Set up a Self Hosted Integration Runtime as detailed in this [how to guide](https://learn.microsoft.com/en-us/azure/data-factory/connector-sap-hana?tabs=data-factory) to extract data from SAP HANA.
 1. In the Copy Data components, configure the desired source as SAP HANA in the Extract step and Synapse as the desired target in the Load step.
 In the Web Activity components, input the Delphix application IP address /host name and the credentials to authenticate with Delphix CC APIs.
 1. Run the Sensitive Data Discovery with Delphix Azure Data Factory template for initial setup, and anytime you would like to pre-identify sensitive data (for example, if there has been a schema change).
 This template provides Delphix CC with the initial configuration it requires to scan for columns that might contain sensitive data.
 You can also use this in tandem with the Delphix Compliance Accelerator for SAP, pre-identified sensitive fields and masking algorithms to protect data in core SAP tables, for example, Finance, HR, and Logistics modules.
 Contact Delphix if you're interested in this option.
-1. Create a [Ruleset](https://maskingdocs.delphix.com/Connecting_Data/Managing_Rule_Sets/#managing-rule-sets) indicating the collection of data you would like to profile.
-Run a [Profiling Job](https://maskingdocs.delphix.com/Identifying_Sensitive_Data/Running_A_Profiling_Job/) in the Delphix UI to identify and classify sensitive fields for that Rule set and assign appropriate masking algorithms.
+1. Create a [rule set](https://maskingdocs.delphix.com/Connecting_Data/Managing_Rule_Sets/#managing-rule-sets) indicating the collection of data you would like to profile.
+Run a [Profiling Job](https://maskingdocs.delphix.com/Identifying_Sensitive_Data/Running_A_Profiling_Job/) in the Delphix UI to identify and classify sensitive fields for that rule set and assign appropriate masking algorithms.
 1. Run the template.
 Once completed, you'll have masked data (as preidentified for top tables/modules by the Delphix Compliance Accelerator for SAP) in Azure Synapse Analytics.

 ## Considerations